 P.O.
 Box 418911

-Please do not send payments to the regional Office of Dispute Resolution Office.
+Please do not send payments to the regional FINRA Dispute Resolution Services office.

-2. If I have two invoices, do I pay both of them?
+2. If I have two invoices, do I pay both?

 Yes.
 The invoices do not reflect a current outstanding balance, but rather contain only fees assessed during the billing cycle of the invoice.
 They do not include information about fees incurred or payments made in any prior month.